Civeloo/civeloo-landing-page/README.md

 # web_civeloo
-HTML, CSS, and JS developed with Bootstrap for responsive, mobile first projects on the web
+HTML, CSS, and JS developed with Bootstrap for responsive, mobile first projects on the web.
+Based in template of http://startbootstrap.com/template-overviews/freelancer/